The 10 Best Christmas Tree Farms in Oklahoma!

 This farm is open through the week, but has tractor wagon rides to the fields on the weekend.
 Free hot chocolate and coffee to warm you up while you’re waiting for your tree to be prepared for the ride home.

 This farm opens the day after Thanksgiving for eastern Oklahomans to choose and cut the perfect tree that fits into your home.
-It has Virginia pine, Leyland cypress and Murray cypress trees in the field.
+It has Virginia pine, Fraser fir among others in the field.

 One of the best things about this farm is the petting zoo and children’s activity area.
-Adults can get refreshments, hot chocolate, cider or coffee while letting the kids get up close with some farm animals after picking out a tree.
+Adults can get refreshments, hot chocolate and candy canes, while letting the kids get up close with the farm animals after picking out a tree.
 It’s a great place to make holiday memories.